lit/lit-element/docs/_guide/styles.md

 Static styles apply to all instances of an element.
 Any expressions in your CSS are evaluated and included **once**, then reused for all instances.

-For security reasons, you must use unsafeCSS to pass non-literal values:
+For security reasons, use unsafeCSS to pass non-literal values using only trusted sources:

 ```js
 import { unsafeCSS } from 'lit-element';